Category Archives: News Frying Oil

 • Filter regularly

 The best oil filter or treatment media are ones that are incorporated into pads or papers: pads or papers that have been rigorously tested and found to be stable.
-And by stable, we mean that there is no leaching of the components in that product into oil or water when subjected to testing.
-It also means that the product has the ability to withstand high temperatures and variable flow rates and maintain its integrity.
+By stable, we mean that there is no leaching of the components into oil or water when subjected to testing.
+It also means that the product withstands high temperatures and variable flow rates and maintains its integrity.
 The laboratory data on stability must also be validated during actual use in frying systems.
 It does no good to have great laboratory data if the product does not stand up to “real world” applications.
 And guess what?
 Our SuperSorb® products demonstrate all of the necessary characteristics in addition to being a great oil treatment method that will benefit your frying operations in many different ways.

 We make a filter to fit most major fryer filter machines on the market.
 Start improving the life of your oil now and have more consistent food quality all while saving money.